dss-extensions/dss_capi/docs/known_differences.md

             If enabled, toggle worse precision for certain aspects of the engine.
 For example, the sequence-to-phase (`As2p`) and sequence-to-phase (`Ap2s`) transform matrices.
 On DSS C-API, we fill the matrix explicitly using higher precision, while numerical inversion of an initially worse precision matrix is used in EPRI's OpenDSS.
 We will introduce better precision for other aspects of the engine in the future, so this flag can be used to toggle the old/bad values where feasible.
         */

         DSSCompatFlags_InvControl9611 = 0x00000004, /*!<
             Toggle some InvControl behavior introduced in OpenDSS 9.6.1.1.
-It could be a regression but needs further investigation, so we added this flag in the time being.
+It was confirmed as a regression and was fixed in OpenDSS v10.
+The flag still has effects for a few more releases, in case users need to investigate differences across versions.
         */

         DSSCompatFlags_SaveCalcVoltageBases = 0x00000008, /*!<